 With the passing of King Hassan II of Morocco in 1999, the more liberal Crown Prince Sidi Mohammed took the honored position, adopting the title Mohammed VI.
-Soon after he took the position of royalty, Mohammed VI addressed his country through TV, promising to go up against corruption and poverty, while making employments and enhancing Morocco’s human rights record.
-He authorized succeeding reforms to modernize Morocco, and human rights record of the nation enhanced notably.
+Soon after he took the position of royalty, Mohammed VI addressed his country through TV, promising to go up against corruption and poverty, while making employment and enhancing Morocco’s human rights record.
+He authorized succeeding reforms to modernize Morocco, and the human rights record of the nation improved notably.
 One of King Mohammed VI’s first demonstrations was to free roughly 8,000 political detainees and diminish the sentences of another 30,000.
 He additionally settled a commission to remunerate the families of missing political militants plus others subjected to arbitrary detainment.

 In September 2002, new administrative elections were held, and the Socialist Union of Popular Forces or USFP won a majority.
 Global eyewitnesses viewed the national elections as free and reasonable, taking note of the nonattendance of the irregularities that had tormented the election in 1997.
 In May 2003, out of appreciation for the son’s birth, the ruler requested 9,000 detainees to be released and the decrease of 38,000 sentences.
 Additionally, in 2003, Berber language instruction was presented in elementary schools, before presenting it at all education levels.

 In February 2004, he passed another family code, or Mudawana, which allowed ladies more power.